zloirock/core-js/README.md

 ### Custom build (from the command-line)
 ```
 npm i core-js && cd node_modules/core-js && npm i
-npm run grunt build:es,web -- --blacklist=es.reflect,es.math --ponyfill=on --path=custom uglify
+npm run grunt build:es,web -- --blacklist=es.reflect,es.math --path=custom uglify
 ```
-Where `es` and `web` are modules (namespaces) names, which will be added to the build, `es.reflect` and `es.math` are modules (namespaces) names, which will be excluded from the build, `--ponyfill=on` is flag for build without global namespace pollution and `custom` is target file name.
+Where `es` and `web` are modules (namespaces) names, which will be added to the build, `es.reflect` and `es.math` are modules (namespaces) names, which will be excluded from the build and `custom` is target file name.

 Available namespaces: for example, `es.array` contains [ES `Array` features](#ecmascript-array), `es` contains all modules whose names start with `es`.